matthewpchin/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors
-A simple python rock, paper, scissors game.
+A simple python rock, paper, scissors game utilizing the easygui library and random function.